Polestar × Yalta

 CULTURE

-A recruitment machine: Polestar’s strong brand and the cutting-edge tech stack we had chosen together enabled us to attract talent.
-We built the capability to lead hundreds of interviews, recruit and onboard an average of 10 new team members every week, continuously for 4 months, rapidly expanding the organisation from 6 to 86 people and from 1 to 11 teams.
+A recruitment machine.
+Polestar's brand and a cutting-edge tech stack made it possible to attract serious talent fast.
+Yalta ran hundreds of interviews and onboarded an average of 10 new team members every week — growing the organisation from 1 to 11 teams in just four months.